hellojohnsalcedo/speedrun/README.md

 ## Usage
 The best way to use this repository is to start a branch as soon as possible during research.
 This makes the baseline reflect starting from zero knowledge.

+## Limitations
+One of the limitations would be the prioritization of speed as a metric above all else.

+Ideally, there should be a code quality standard which also improves over time.